 Netherlands-based website with a selection of bookable wheelchair-accessible apartments and holiday homes in the south of France, Hungary, Thailand and the Netherlands.
-Represented in Thailand by Disability in Thailand Co Ltd, Ban Hua Hin, Prachuap Khiri Khan, Thailand 77110.
-Maintains blog at http://wheelchairthailand.blogspot.nl/.
+Represented in Thailand by Disability in Thailand Co Ltd. There's also an informative blog.

 Meet Another World